-It’s always about the client, there isn’t a day that goes by when the client doesn’t come before everything, your own child (in my case, dog), your personal safety—in essence, your actual life.
+Content creation is about giving your clients what they want, right?
+It’s always about the client.
+There isn’t a day that goes by when the client doesn’t come before everything: your own child (in my case, dog), your personal safety—in essence, your actual life.

 “Bitch, don’t you dare deviate from your client-centric purpose”

-I read posts that talk about this (I don’t ever finish the posts, I can’t be arsed, and I’m usually so fucked off by them that I miss the point being made.
-I’m a dick like that).
-One post in particular got me a little bent out of shape, what the guy in question was saying was true, at least, he was repeating the standard marketing, party line.
+I read a lot of posts that talk about this (I don’t ever finish the posts because I’m usually so fucked off by them).
+One post, in particular, got me a little bent out of shape.
+The author was repeating the standard marketing party line:

 “Create content that your clients want to consume”

-Yeah, marketers say that, and as a content writer, I’ve said it—up to a point.
+But marketers say that, and as a content writer, I’ve said it—up to a point.
 And that point is my own fulfilment.
 I often wonder if some digital marketing types actually believe the stuff they peddle but that’s for another post.

-I don’t accept that the client always comes first, in the same way, that I don’t think the customer is always right.
+I don’t accept that the client always comes first, in the same way, I don’t think the customer is always right.
 It’s only after you build a decent relationship with your client that you value them and they, you but before that happens, it’s all about me—sorry, you.
-No one wants pretend empathy, the obsession with putting potential clients (strangers) before your own desires is weird.
+No one wants fake empathy.
+The obsession with putting potential clients (strangers) before your own desires is weird.

 If I’m just doing what my prospects want, what’s in it for me?

-When I create the content that I would like to engage with, my audience doesn’t disappear, they don’t fuck off because they’re upset that I’m enjoying myself.
+Content creation for me first doesn’t mean my audience disappears, they don’t sod off because they’re upset that I’m enjoying myself.
 They’re not sending me angry DMs stating that I didn’t put them first.
 Some of them are enjoying it too.

-So what do you do, stop creating video content because some of your target audience hate it?
+So what do you do, do you stop creating video content because some of your target audience hates it?

-You don’t have to pick one thing, experiment, the point is to find something you like to do.
+You don’t have to pick one thing, go and experiment, the point is to find something you like to do.
 I write, so it’s no surprise that I like text posts but I also like to make videos, and they’re often not business-related.
-And the reason I make those videos is because I like making them.
+And the reason I make those videos is because it’s fun.
 They make some people laugh believe it or not and I get a kick out of that.

 I’m actually giving some of my audience what they want but I’d stop pretty soon if it was a chore to do it.
 Once you create content you like, you will then be in the best place to bring your message to your audience.
 We all want to give our clients something useful, and of value, it’s up to you to decide how you do that.